2026

 Shino

-Yamasaki-Yashiki, Hiroshi Sawada, Masahiro Kino-oka, and Yoshio Katakura: gAnalysis of gene expression
+Yamasaki-Yashiki, Hiroshi Sawada, Masahiro Kino-oka, and Yoshio Katakura: “Analysis of gene expression profiles of Lactobacillus

-direct contact with Saccharomyces cerevisiae through recognition of
+paracasei induced by direct contact with Saccharomyces cerevisiae through recognition

 17-25 (2017).